Blog: Aaron Dennison and The Dennison Watch Case Company

 If you have any questions or comments, please don't hesitate to contact me via my Contact Me page.

-Aaron Dennison and the Dennison Watch Case Co.
+Dennison Watch Case Company

-Copyright © David Boettcher 2005 - 2023 all rights reserved.
+Copyright © David Boettcher 2005 - 2026 all rights reserved.

 Aaron Dennison was an important pioneer in watchmaking by machinery; in fact it could be said that he was the most important pioneer, in that it was his ideas that started the mass production of watch movement parts by machinery in America, which had major knock-on effects on watchmaking in Switzerland and England.
-After initiating a revolution in watchmaking, Dennison set up a company in Birmingham, England, to make watch cases, and many collectors will have watches with cases made by the Dennison watch case company.

 Aaron Lufkin Dennison

 Aaron Lufkin Dennison was born in the USA on 6 March 1812 in Freeport, Cumberland County, Maine, the son of Colonel Andrew Dennison and Lydia Lufkin.
 His father was a cobbler by trade, but Aaron didn't like shoemaking and had a mechanical turn of mind, so in 1830 he was apprenticed to James Carey, a clock and watch maker, gunsmith and gold and silversmith of Brunswick.
-In 1833 Dennison set up on his own as a watch repairer, but shortly after entered the employ of Jones, Low and Ball where he learnt from Tubal Hone, then considered to be one of the finest watchmakers in the country.
+In 1833 Dennison set up on his own as a watch repairer, but shortly after entered the employ of Jones, Low and Ball where he learnt from Tubal Hone, then considered to be one of the finest watchmakers in America.

-Dennison is quoted as saying: “I do not think there were seven times in the seven years we were together that we had enough money to pay all our employees at the time their wages were due.”
+Dennison is quoted as saying: ‘I do not think there were seven times in the seven years we were together that we had enough money to pay all our employees at the time their wages were due.’

 The strategy was initially successful.
 In 1866 the company relocated to Melrose, Massachusetts, and was renamed the Melrose Watch Company.
 At the same time, Bigelow decided to make all the parts of the movements, and to increase production to 100 per week.
 Dennison disagreed with this and left the company.
 The new strategy was not a success and the Melrose Watch Company ran out of money and failed in 1868.
-Dennison returned to Boston and tried to form a new company to purchase the machinery and factory of the Melrose Watch Company, but failed.
-After much searching he found investors in Birmingham, England, who were prepared to put up the capital to buy the Melrose machinery and form a watchmaking company.

 The company was initially named the Anglo-American Watch Company.
 The watches were understandably American in nature, with going barrels rather than fusees, and the initial products, uncased movements, were sent to America for sale, but there was little demand because of a financial recession at the time meaning that the market was already over supplied.